FIESTA

 layer with another polygon vector layer.

-We first subsect the WYco SpatialPolygons
+We first subset the WYco SpatialPolygons

 layer with